stratum/stratum/stratum/docs/setup_guide_barefoot_tofino_onos.md

 This is the ONL image you have to install on the switch in the next step.

-### 2) Using a pre-built ONL
+### 2) Using a pre-built ONL (recommended)

 You can also download a pre-built ONL from [here](https://github.com/opennetworkinglab/OpenNetworkLinux/releases).

-:warning: You have to build or use the ONL from the fork mentioned above - if you use a pre-built installer by ONL itself, you will run into trouble with Stratum.
+:warning: You have to build or use the ONL from the fork mentioned above - if you use a pre-built installer from the official [OpenNetworkLinux website](https://opennetlinux.org/binaries/), you will run into trouble with Stratum.

 ## Install ONL using ONIE